MahmoudKhaled98/ANOVA-Analysis-of-Marketing-Campaigns/README.md

 **Key Insights**

-- Sales Variation: 79.6% of the variation in Sales is explained by differences in TV promotion categories.
+- Sales Variation: `79.6%` of the variation in Sales is explained by differences in `TV` promotion categories.

-- Impact of TV Categories: Sales are approximately 71.51% lower for the "Low" TV category and 34.4% lower for the "Medium" category compared to "High."
-These differences are statistically significant (p < 0.0001).
+- Impact of TV Categories: Sales are approximately `71.51% `lower for the `Low` TV category and `34.4%` lower for the `Medium` category compared to `High` These differences are statistically significant `p < 0.0001`.

 - Statistical Significance: The results of both the one-way ANOVA and Tukey’s HSD tests confirm significant differences in Sales between TV promotion categories.

 **Summary for Stakeholder**

-The analysis shows that 79.6% of the variation in Sales can be attributed to differences in TV promotion categories.
-Sales in the "Low" TV category are approximately 71.51% lower, and sales in the "Medium" category are about 34.4% lower compared to the "High" category.
-The model is a reliable predictor of Sales with an R-squared value of 0.796.
-Statistical tests, including one-way ANOVA and Tukey’s HSD, confirm significant differences between all TV promotion categories, meaning TV promotion has a substantial impact on sales.
+The analysis shows that `79.6%` of the variation in Sales can be attributed to differences in TV promotion categories.
+Sales in the `Low` TV category are approximately `71.51%` lower, and sales in the `Medium` category are about `34.4%` lower compared to the `High` category.
+The model is a reliable predictor of Sales with an R-squared value of `0.796`.
+Statistical tests, including one-way ANOVA and Tukey’s HSD, confirm significant differences between all `TV` promotion categories, meaning `TV` promotion has a substantial impact on sales.

 ## How to Run